0 Items in Your Cart

 Today, producers and directors strive for a union of all the different aspects of great filmmaking.
 They attempt to create work that is artful, technologically enhanced, and financially rewarded.
-The 2009 film Avatar, a cutting-edge blend of special effects, animation, and 3-D, and that had a strong conservation theme, became the most commercially successful film of all time within several weeks of its release.
+For instance, the 2009 film Avatar, a cutting-edge blend of special effects, animation, and 3-D became the most commercially successful film of all time within several weeks of its release.

-Hollywood continues seek inspiration in ideas and topics already well-known by the movie-going public.
-Top blockbuster films in 2013 included major releases, such as Despicable Me 2, Frozen, The Hobbit: The Desolation of Smaug, The Hunger Games: Catching Fire, Iron Man 3, and Man of Steel.
-Lower-budget and more serious films such as 12 Years a Slave and Nebraska dramatized historical events and personal stories and received much critical acclaim.
+Hollywood continues to seek inspiration in ideas and topics already well-known by the movie-going public.
+Top blockbuster films in 2016 included major releases, such as The Arrival, Batman V. Superman, Captain America: Civil War, Doctor Strange, Finding Dory, The Jungle Book, and Rogue One, A Star Wars Story.
+Lower-budget and more serious films such as THe Witch and The Lobster received much critical acclaim.

 It takes more than a solid résumé and cover letter to make...

 The Vault Guide to Finance Interviews, Ninth Edition is a must-have...

 The Vault Guide to Top Internships rates 118 internship...

 Case interviews are a crucial part of the hiring process in the...

 The Vault Guides to Jobs series provides essential...